gchen9405/pet-wingman-connect/README.md

 ## Project info

 exactly what it sounds like it's a two man with your cat.
-Video is here:
+[Video demo here](https://youtu.be/frbZMkXZdPI)

+Please note the vid is a little confusing since I'm logging in as multiple different users to demo the auth, matching, and liking configurations.
+For extra context, I first logged in as myself to show the profile creation (I skipped on a pic upload bc I didn't have one on hand, but as you can see from the feed of other profiles, it is entirely functional) and sent a like to my friend Aronne (note that all profiles are entirely live and integrated into the Supabase SQL tables) to showcase the auth and the likes.
+I then logged in Aronne and my other friend Michael (who I previously matched during dev to test matching features) to highlight the matching features and the messaging system (the previous messages already in their convo history are from dev testing).
+Hope this helps!

 ### Database Schema